QNCapital/Report-Project/README.md

 ## Installation

-To set up this project, follow these steps:
+The steps below detail the installation and configuration process for the project.

 ### Prerequisites

-Ensure you have the following software installed:
+Ensure that the following software and resources are installed prior to setting up the project:

 - [ROS Noetic](https://wiki.ros.org/noetic/Installation/Ubuntu)
 - [MoveIt](https://moveit.github.io/moveit_tutorials/doc/getting_started/getting_started.html)